Know Your Hospital Status

 - If you’re in the hospital for more than a few hours, ask whether you’re an inpatient or an outpatient.
-Although a hospital is required by law to provide each patient oral and written notice if they are under “observation status” by law within 24 hours, this does not always happen.
+Although a hospital is required by law to provide each patient oral and written notice if they are under “observation status” within 24 hours, this does not always happen.
 Additionally, many patients are not fully informed of the consequences of their status.
 If you have not been informed, make sure you ask whether you are an inpatient early in the process.

 - Request to know immediately if your status changes.
 Even if you are admitted as an inpatient, your status may change during your stay at the hospital.
 Other hospital staff or even outside consultants often review a doctor’s decision to admit someone as an inpatient.
 If the hospital decides that the patient’s symptoms do not meet Medicare’s criteria for being an inpatient, then the hospital may change that person’s status to “observation status.”
 Hospitals sometimes fail to notify patients of changes to a patient’s status, even though they are supposed to.